 Given the urgency of the need, contributed funds will be available immediately and fully disbursed within seven years after donations are made.
 It is possible, however, for those making larger gifts to the fund to endow their gift, if they so wish.

 - encourage new, creative and innovative programs for children and youth to help them grow as disciples of Christ

 - equip families to nurture faith in their children and grandchildren

 - provide funding for local, regional or national initiatives in children and youth ministry

 Healing and Reconciliation

 “With God’s guidance our church will seek opportunities to walk with Indigenous peoples to find healing and wholeness together as God’s people.”

-Those words conclude The Presbyterian Church in Canada’s Confession to our Indigenous sisters and brothers adopted by General Assembly in 1994.
-The Healing and Reconciliation Program has been a tangible commitment made by the PCC to live out those words.
-The Healing and Reconciliation Fund will ensure that we as a church continue to live out that commitment in the years ahead.
-The program is an opportunity for Presbyterians to be part of building a new relationship between Indigenous and non-Indigenous people in Canada.
-The Truth and Reconciliation Commission completed its mandate in
+Those words conclude The Presbyterian Church in Canada’s Confession to our Indigenous sisters and brothers adopted by General Assembly in 1994, and there are two mission priority funds which help do this: the Healing and Reconciliation Fund and the Indigenous Ministries Endowment Fund.
+These funds are opportunities for Presbyterians to be part of building new relationships between Indigenous and non-Indigenous people in Canada.

 In a time of declining church membership, when more and more congregations are closing or amalgamating, it is more important than ever for the church to provide strategic support for those engaged in new church development.
 The Growing Churches Fund was established by The Presbyterian Church in Canada to help presbyteries start new congregations and to support those called to this vital area of ministry.
 The Presbyterian Church in Canada presently provides funding for three to five new church starts each year.
 Our goal is to provide funding and trained leadership to start one additional church planting each year until we reach a minimum of twelve church starts a year by 2020.